neondatabase/neon/docs/rfcs/025-generation-numbers.md

 deletion objects with latest metadata to ensure all victim objects are really not referenced by latest metadata.

-### WAL trim changes
+### Deletion Part 2: WAL trim changes

-The WAL may be trimmed by the safekeepers in response to feedback from the pageserver -- data that has been ingested into S3 can be safely dropped by the safekeepers.
-At present, safekeepers retain a perpetual copy of the write log in S3, so we don't risk data loss from a bad trim, but this RFC accounts for the future state where safekeepers only retain WAL content up til the point that it has been ingested by pageservers.
+Remote objects are not the only kind of deletion the pageserver does: it also indirectly deletes WAL data, by feeding back remote_consistent_lsn to safekeepers, as a hint to the safekeepers that they may drop data below this LSN.

 We may solve for safety issues here in the same way as for deletions: before indicating to safekeepers that they may trim up to a particular LSN, pageservers should communicate with the control plane